Yichud: Unmarried couples

 A man and woman who are engaged to be married may not dwell together unless other people are in the same house, and the door is unlocked.
 Leaving the door slightly ajar is commendable.
 They may not stay together even on a temporary basis, such as in a hotel.
 According to some poskim, sleeping in the same house if other family members are present does not violate yichud laws, but should be avoided due to tzniut considerations.
 Others, including Moses Isserles and Joseph Soloveitchik, however, disagree about this and would not permit sleeping in the home of their future in-laws.

-Although mingling of men and women does not violate the prohibition of yichud, it should nonetheless be avoided, even if it is for the purpose of fulfilling a mitzvah.
-Regardless of whether yichud takes place or not, girlfriend/boyfriend relationships are forbidden, since dating, according to halacha, should not serve other purposes than finding a suitable marriage partner.
-Notwithstanding the above, some may consider modern boyfriend/girlfriend relationships as analogous to pilegesh relationships.
+According to Haredi authorities, though mingling of men and women does not violate the prohibition of yichud, it should nonetheless be avoided, even if it is for the purpose of fulfilling a mitzvah.
+Regardless of whether yichud takes place or not, girlfriend/boyfriend relationships are forbidden according to some, since dating, according to halacha, should not serve other purposes than finding a suitable marriage partner.